sir-teagus/nlw-proffy/README.md

 ## 💻 Project

-O Proffy é uma plataforma de estudos online que ajuda pessoas a encontrarem professores online.
+Proffy is an online study platform that helps people find teachers online.

 ## 🔖 Layout